SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Transfer to X

 To evaluate the performance of the transferred architecture, we conduct an experiment on the PASCAL VOC 2012 benchmark.
 The training and testing protocol is a little different from Section~\ref{sec:4.1}.
 Concretely, we have three steps for training, (1) train the network on MS COCO dataset~\cite{lin2014microsoft} with learning rate $0.01$ for $30$ epochs, (2) train the network on the \textit{trainval} set of \cite{hariharan2011semantic} with learning rate $0.001$ for $50$ epochs, and (3) train the network on the \textit{trainval} set of the original VOC dataset with learning rate $0.0001$ for $50$ epochs.
 The learning rate for the decoder in each step is $10$ times larger than the above learning rate.
 After training, we evaluate the model on the \textit{test} set of PASCAL VOC 2012 benchmark with multi-scale inputs and left-right flipping.

-The results are shown in Table~\ref{table:voc_test}.
-Our method achieves competitive performance in mIoU compared to the state-of-the-art methods, although the architecture is transferred from MobileNet-V2 and not designed specifically for ResNet101.
+Results in Table~\ref{table:voc_test} show that our method achieves competitive performance, although the architecture is searched on MobileNet-V2 rather than ResNet101.
 Moreover, our decoder requires half the parameters and runs more than $3$ times faster.
-When training the network, our method occupies much fewer GPU memory.
+When training the network, our method occupies much less GPU memory.
 Concretely, our method can be trained on a Nvidia Titan-Xp GPU with batch size $8$, while other methods like EncNet are limited to $4$ images.
-The qualitative results on the \textit{val} set of the original VOC benchmark are shown in Figure~\ref{fig:visual} (a).